jrdalino/aws-ecs-monolith-to-microservices-workshop/README.md

 ## Part 4: Deploy Microservices
 ### 4.1 Write Task Definitions for your Services
-You will deploy three new microservices onto the same cluster you have running from Module 2.
-Like in Module 2, you will write Task Definitions for each service.
+You will deploy three new microservices onto the same cluster you have running from Part 2.
+Like in Part 2, you will write Task Definitions for each service.

 ⚐ **NOTE:** It is possible to add multiple containers to a task definition - so feasibly you could run all three microservices as different containers on a single service.
 This however, would still be monolithic as every container would need to scale linearly with the service.
 Your goal is to have three independent services and each service requires its own task definition running a container with the image for that respective service.